 1.1 Choose a Desolder Method

 Regardless of the tool, desoldering comes down to only a few simple methods.
 They all have advantages and disadvantages.
 Often, the way you choose comes down to what you are desoldering, how big it is, and where it is.

 Your basic desoldering techniques are grinding and scraping the solder away.
 These techniques will take some time, but they will work most of the time.
 Plus, you only need a knife, scraper, or pick.

 These techniques are also the most controlled and organized.
 The trick is all in your technician skills.
 Fatigue is the only drawback.
 Because of this, most people reserve grinding to the final surface preparation steps.

 1.1.2 Machining and Milling

 While you will want to fit your milling machine with a microscope for precision, you can drill away the solder mask from the circuit board.
-Milling out the solder will take much less time to do that scrapping, but it does require high levels of skill and experience.
+Milling out the solder will take much less time than scrapping, but it requires high levels of skill and experience.

 The drill bit can dig into the PCB itself, damaging it in the process.